 It is important for trans people to be prepared for obstacles if an outbreak happens in their communities.
 NCTE urges everyone to put together a plan of action that not only takes into account basic health needs, but also your specific needs as a trans person.
 Click here for more information.

 List of grocery stores that offer dedicated senior shopping hours.
 Some stores also offer shopping hours for vulnerable populations in general – including pregnant mothers and immune compromised.
 Will update as information becomes available.
 Click Here.

+Speak to your employer about this option.
 Half unemployment benefits and reduced work hours

 Facebook group promoting ALL of the members of the Small Business community in the Ulster County Region.
 A way to support local businesses who are modifying the way they operate and instituting digital options through this time.